-Teaching gifted students in the regular classroom can be rewarding and challenging for teachers who are open-minded and willing to try new things.
+Teaching gifted students in the regular classroom can be rewarding and challenging for those who are open-minded and willing to try new things.

 Having a gifted child in your class can be exciting because they are thirsty for knowledge and look to you as their guide.